 1. Identify potentially preventable services

-Each service provided in a physician practice, outpatient hospital department (except emergency), or similar setting is assigned to one of approximately 600 3M™ Enhanced Ambulatory Patient Groups (EAPGs).
-The 3M PPS methodology compares the 3M EAPG with the principal diagnosis as classified by the diagnostic subgroup (DSG) component of the 3M™ Clinical Risk Groups (CRG) methodology.
-There are thousands of 3M EAPG/DSG pairs that indicate potentially preventable services.
+Each service provided in a physician practice, outpatient hospital department (except emergency), or similar setting is assigned to one of approximately 600 Solventum™ Enhanced Ambulatory Patient Groups (EAPGs) Classification System.
+The Solventum PPS methodology compares the Solventum EAPG with the principal diagnosis as classified by the diagnostic subgroup (DSG) component of the Solventum™ Clinical Risk Groups (CRGs) Classification System.
+There are thousands of Solventum EAPG/DSG pairs that indicate potentially preventable services.
 Examples (as of 2020) include:

-Detailed output from 3M PPS allows licensees to focus on PPS categories such as imaging, lab, endoscopy or therapy.
+Detailed output from Solventum PPS allows licensees to focus on PPS categories such as imaging, lab, endoscopy or therapy.

 2. Determine patient risk adjustment